RPuffer/slack-black-theme-1/README.md

 ```
 OR

-you can just replace the `ssb-interop.js` file manually - the file should be located at:
+you can replace the `ssb-interop.js` file manually - the file should be located at:

+- Windows: `%homepath%\AppData\Local\slack\resources\app.asar.unpacked\src\static\`
-`/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static/`
+- Mac: `/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static/`
+- Linux: `/usr/lib/slack/resources/app.asar.unpacked/src/static/`

+Windows / Linux paths may be slightly different?
+The Mac path should be accurate though.

 ## Then